KemberlyMiliano/Xamarin_Samples/README.md

 ## Xamarin Forms:

 ### Autentication Pages
-In this sample app we show a simple Login and Sig Up page
+In this sample app we show a simple Login and Sign Up Page

 <table>
 <tr>